SharjeelAliCS/3D-latent-space-eval/README.md

 For this paper (url ommitted), we develop a novel evaulation of the latent space of 3D voxelized data, generated from various network architecture models.

+## Updates

+November 3, 2021: Updated the `Chair` datasets for both kaggle and here.
+Note: The new ones are named `Chair_updated`.
+If using the kaggle dataset, **make sure to rename the `chair_updated` to `chair` in order to be compatiable with the autoencoder models. **
 ## Datasets

+The entirety of the dataset (both checkpoints and inputs) are found on the kaggle page here: https://www.kaggle.com/sharjeelalics/3d-latent-space-evaluation

 This repository contains all the datasets used for training.
 It is seperated into the following: